 Be sure to plan ahead and reserve lodging.
 Depending on the year, they can fill up pretty fast and options for some types of overnight accommodations are more limited.

 Due to the remote nature of this river, plan on bringing everything you’ll need with you.
-There are some markets, but don’t expect an Albertsons or Safeway anywhere nearby.
+There are some markets, but don’t expect an Albertsons or Safeway nearby.

 There are cafes in both Petrolia and Honeydew to check out to get a break from cooking for yourself.

 Getting to the Mattole River is indeed a trek.
-The road in may need some work, but the beautiful, rugged river at the end will make you forget all about the potholes.
+The road may need some work, but the beautiful, rugged river at the end will make you forget about the potholes.
 Until you have to go home, that is.